 The Office of Career Services offers one of the most extensive placement programs in the country, organizing numerous career panels, job search skills workshops, webinars, networking events, practice interviews, and individual coaching sessions for students.

-The Public Interest Law Center offers a wide variety of funding opportunities and career planning programs to students and alumni, resulting in the most comprehensive public service infrastructure of any law school in the nation.
-The culture of public service is pervasive: about half of the first-year class spends the summer working in public interest internships.
+The Public Interest Law Center provides the most comprehensive public service infrastructure of any law school in the nation, offering a wide variety of funding opportunities and career planning programs to students and alumni.
+NYU Law's culture of public service is pervasive: about half of the first-year class spends the summer working in public interest internships.